Al Sanders (basketball)

 Albert T. Sanders III (January 1, 1950 – May 4, 1994) was an American basketball player who played briefly in the original American Basketball Association (ABA).

-Born and raised in Baton Rouge, Louisiana, Sanders played college basketball at Louisiana State and played for Virginia Squires of the ABA.
+Born and raised in Baton Rouge, Louisiana, Sanders played college basketball for the LSU Tigers and played for Virginia Squires of the ABA.
 He appeared in 4 games during the 1972–73 season, averaging 2.0 Points per game.